Cambridge-ICCS/FTorch/README.md

-2. When calling `torch_tensor_from_blob` in Fortran, the device for the input tensor(s), but not the output tensor(s), should be set to `torch_kCUDA`, rather than `torch_kCPU`, to ensure that the inputs are on the same device as the model.
+2. When calling `torch_tensor_from_blob` in Fortran, the device for the input tensor(s), but not the output tensor(s), should be set to `torch_kCUDA`, rather than `torch_kCPU`.
+This ensures that the inputs are on the same device as the model.

 ## Examples